Mexican Shrimp Saute

 - Shrimp - Defrost shrimp.

-- Tortillas / Cheese (if not pre-shredded) / Zucchini / Onions / Garlic (for enchiladas and sauce) / Tomatillos - Prep as directed.
-Store separately.
+- Bell peppers / Zucchini / Onions / Garlic (for saute and sauce) / Tomatillos - Prep as directed.
+Combine bell peppers and zucchini.
+Store onions, garlic, and tomatillos each in their own containers.
 (Can be done up to 5 days ahead)

 - Make enchilada sauce - Drain and rinse green chilies.
 Heat oil (portion for sauce) in a saucepan over medium heat.
 Add onions and saute for 3 minutes.
 Add garlic (portion for sauce), tomatillos, and green chilies and saute for 3 minutes.
 Add cumin (portion for sauce) and oregano and saute for 1 minute.
 Pour stock over top and simmer sauce for 5 minutes to let the flavors come together.
 Blend with an immersion blender or standing blender.
 Season with some salt.
 (Can be done up to 5 days ahead)

-- Heat a large oven-safe skillet with oil (portion for enchiladas) over medium-high heat.
-Add zucchini and saute until very tender and reduced in size, 7 to 8 minutes.
-(Note: If the pan starts to look dry while the zucchini is cooking, add some water as needed.)
+- Heat a large skillet with oil (portion for saute) over medium-high heat.
+Add zucchini and bell peppers and saute until very tender, 7 to 8 minutes.
+(Note: If the pan starts to look dry while the vegetables are cooking, add some water.)

-- To zucchini, add garlic (portion for enchiladas), cumin (portion for enchiladas), and some salt and saute until fragrant ~1 minute more.
+- Add garlic (portion for saute), cumin (portion for saute), and some salt and saute until fragrant ~1 minute more.

-- Let enchiladas cool slightly and then serve with sour cream on top and lime wedges for squeezing over top.
+- Serve shrimp saute over cauliflower rice with lime wedges for squeezing over top.
 Enjoy!

 Restaurant quality good.
 Sometimes I can't believe I made these recipes.
 Perfect balance of sweet/sour hot/mild.
 Shrimp is the base flavor so if you don't like shrimp I would say move on.
 I think I'm going to take the cooking course.1 Helpful